CoconutsX/roboclaque/README.md

 # roboclaque
 The original shitposting bot of the Polyclaqués.
 First purpose : find polypoints.
 Second purpose : chaos.

-WEEEEEEE C LE READ ME WEEEEEEEEEEEEEE
+Third purpose : be a good labrador and retrieve the mail